 Samples of Mycobacterium PRY-1 inoculated motor oil are subjected to three-dimensional fluorescence spectroscopy to document the shifting of excitation/ emission maxima as the solutions undergo serial dilutions.
 Effects such as self-quenching of individual polycyclic aromatic hydrocarbons (PAHs) and energy transfer between PAHs combine to produce large red-shifts in the resulting fluorescence emission spectra.
 This process is repeated over a series of weeks and is compared to preceding spectra to gauge the microbial degradation of the petroleum.
 Results show a two-fold, or 75%, PAH contaminant degradation by Mycobacterium PRY-1 over a 140-day growth period.

-The abstract above that was revised so that non-specialists can understand it:
+Revised so that non-specialists can understand it:

 Title: Cleaning Up Oil Spills with the Right Microbe – Mycobacterium PRY-1